🎉 GoZen Testimonials Launch: Automate the collection and display of reviews

 Step 2: From the dashboard navigate to ‘Audience’

-audience upload section in GoZen Growth AI
+audience section in GoZen Growth AI

 Step 3: Next, you’ll want to import your list.
 Do this by clicking ‘Import’and adding your list as a CSV file.